 - 1.1.
-Lewisham Council ("the Council") is in the process of producing a new Local Plan that will help guide future growth and developments in the borough over the next 20 years (from 2020 to 2040).
-The Infrastructure Delivery Plan (IDP) forms part of the evidence base for the new Local Plan, and has been produced as an evidence based document to support the Lewisham Local Plan: 'Main Issues and Preferred Approaches' (Regulation 18) document ("draft Local Plan"). - 1.2.
+Lewisham Council ("the Council") is producing a new Local Plan that will help guide future growth and development in the Borough over a 20-year period, from 2020 to 2040.
+The Infrastructure Delivery Plan (IDP) forms part of the evidence base for the new Local Plan.
+The IDP has been prepared to both inform and support the delivery of the Lewisham Local Plan. - 1.2.
 The London Plan includes requirements for boroughs to assess the capacity of physical, environmental and social infrastructure to support growth, and to plan for the necessary infrastructure and improvements to capacity in the borough's infrastructure delivery plans and programmes.
 This IDP seeks to provide details on the key strategic infrastructure requirement identified for the new draft Local Plan.
 It does not capture all the infrastructure requirement over the plan period; rather it focuses on strategic matters that underpin the delivery of the Local Plan.
 The Council will be undertaking further infrastructure planning in relation to the spending of S106 and CIL, and will continue to work with residents, businesses, Neighbourhood Forums and other community groups and associations, to plan for the delivery of other supporting infrastructure that is not been covered in this IDP. - 1.3.
-The majority of work on the council's infrastructure planning evidence took place between quarter four of 2018 and quarter four of 2019, and is informed by the latest available studies, Council service strategies, and feedback from infrastructure providers and delivery partners.
 This IDP is a 'live document', and as such captures the infrastructure need based on the best information available at the time of writing.
 As such, information included in this document, including assumptions on infrastructure requirement, may be subject to periodic review and updating.
 As strategic infrastructure priorities are likely to change over time, it is Council's intention to provide annual updates to the IDP in conjunction with the Infrastructure Funding Statement and/on Authority Monitoring Report (AMR).